South Floral Park, New York: Government

-As of September 2025, the Mayor of South Floral Park is Nyakya T. Brown, the Deputy Mayor is Jennifer Bellamy, and the Village Trustees are Jennifer Bellamy, LeRoy Graham Jr., Randy Jaques, and Porscha Lyons.
-All elected officials on the Board of Trustees serve 4-year terms.
+As of June 2026, the Mayor of South Floral Park is Porscha Lyons, the Deputy Mayor is Jennifer Bellamy, and the Village Trustees are Jennifer Bellamy, LeRoy Graham Jr., Randy Jaques, and Virginia Salvatore.
+All elected officials on the Board of Trustees serve four-year terms.

 The South Floral Park Village Hall is located in the heart of the village, at 383 Roquette Ave.

 The following is a list of South Floral Park's mayors, from 1925 to present: